 Attribution technology has matured enough that the question is no longer can radio be measured?
 It's are you measuring it correctly?
-The answer for most advertisers is no. Not because the tools don't exist, but because nobody sat down and showed them how to use them.
+The answer for most advertisers is no — not because the tools don't exist, but because nobody sat down and showed them how to use them.

 The Attribution Gap Radio Created